ak-plarium/ds-project-template/README.md

 # Plarium's DS Project Template

-This template is the agreed upon structure for DS projects for Plarium's DS.<br>
+This template is the agreed upon structure for DS projects for Plarium's Data Science team.<br><br>
 It allows for:
 - Developing sources offline in an IDE of one's choice.
 - Working with DataBricks for extra fire-power 🔫.